ibidem/mjolnir-types/+Docs/-06-Application-Types.md

 Application types are used in application composition.
 These are `Application`, `Layer`, `Channel` and to some extent `Controller`.
-Almost any application will be composed of a Application object managing Layer objects that communicate though a Channel.
+Almost any application will be composed of a `Application` object managing `Layer` objects that communicate though a `Channel`.
 Optionally you have Controllers in the terminating layer doing work.

 The layered design is meant to act as a modular execution plan.
 As an